| Factor | Assessment |

 - Hurricane season: June through November.
 Pacific and Caribbean coasts affected.
 Flooding and landslides in highland areas can isolate communities for days

-6. For NGO & Business Teams
+6. What Do NGO and Business Teams Need to Know?

 Duty of Care Checklist for Guatemala Operations